 For personal data transferred from your University to Handshake, your University is the Data Controller and Handshake processes your data at your University’s direction.
 You should contact your University directly for requests regarding that data.

-For personal data you share through the Handshake platform, Stryder Corp. (“Handshake”) and your University are each Controllers.
+For personal data you share through the Handshake platform, Stryder Corp. (“Handshake”) is the Controller.
 You should contact Handshake directly for requests regarding that data.
 Handshake’s Data Protection Officer can be reached by sending an email to privacy@joinhandshake.com with the Subject: EU Data Privacy Officer or by addressing a letter to our mailing address (please add "Attn: Data Protection Officer”).

 Stryder Corp - Handshake